Copenhagen hypnosis murders: The investigation

 The bicycle used by Hardrup in his escape belonged to Bjørn Schouw Nielsen.
 A few days after the incident, Nielsen himself contacted the police and claimed he wanted to make sure he was not a robbery suspect just because Hardrup had used his bicycle.

 Bjørn Schouw Nielsen and Palle Hardrup had previously shared the same cell at Horsens State Prison, where they had served sentences for treason after World War II.
-During their time in prison, both men had shown great interest in Asian philosophy, yoga and hypnosis.
+During their time in prison, both men showed great interest in Asian philosophy, yoga, and hypnosis.

 After the robbery, the police department began to suspect that Nielsen might have used hypnosis to manipulate Hardrup to commit the bank robbery and the related murders.
 The theory was corroborated by forty witness statements from prisoners and guards at Horsens State Prison: these statements suggested that Hardrup was already under Nielsen's mental control in prison.
-The guards and prisoners reported that Nielsen manipulated Hardrup like a puppet and that he was able to make Hardrup behave as if he were in a trance.
+The guards and prisoners reported that Nielsen manipulated Hardrup like a puppet and that he could make Hardrup behave as if he were in a trance.
 Hardrup had also told several fellow inmates that Nielsen hypnotized him regularly.

-The investigation was led by forensic investigator Roland Olsen.
+Forensic investigator Roland Olsen led the investigation.
 Olsen was assisted by Max Schmidt, the chief psychiatrist at the police department, and by Dr. Paul Reiter.
 Using suggestion and hypnosis, Max Schmidt and Paul Rieter explored Palle Hardrup's mental states and his susceptibility to hypnosis.
 Paul Reiter had been researching the use of hypnosis for criminal activity for years and believed that it was possible to hypnotize another person to commit crimes.
 Rieter conducted extensive interviews and had several discussions with the Hardrup family and Hardrup's closest relatives.
 The interviews served as evidence for Rieter’s conclusions about Hardrup’s mental state.
-At the trial, it was Reiter who specifically spoke of the fact that a person can be hypnotized to do something the person would not normally do, as long as the act is, in that person's view, morally justified.
-According to Reiter’s theory, Nielsen had already started manipulating Hardrup mentally and emotionally in prison, so that in the end Hardrup came to feel that committing murder was not only an acceptable but even an inevitable act.
+At the trial, it was Reiter who specifically spoke of the fact that a person can be hypnotized to do something the person would not normally do as long as the act is, in that person's view, morally justified.
+According to Reiter’s theory, Nielsen had already started manipulating Hardrup mentally and emotionally in prison, so in the end, Hardrup came to feel that committing murder was not only an acceptable but even an inevitable act.
 This level of manipulation was made possible and reinforced by Nielsen’s often repeated hypnotic suggestions.
 Reiter has authored numerous publications on the subject, including Antisocial or criminal acts and hypnosis: a case study.